platform-mesh/architecture/rfc/001_api-providers-and-ui-discovery.md

 #### New Resource: `ProviderMetadata`

-Introduce an `ProviderMetadata` resource to store provider metadata.
-It should be possible to associate an `ProviderMetadata` with an `APIExport` via an optional field, label, or annotation.
+Introduce a `ProviderMetadata` resource to store provider metadata.
+It should be possible to associate a `ProviderMetadata` with an `APIExport` via an optional field, label, or annotation.

 **Example:**
 ```yaml